user123212321/life/README.md

 * If a cell has less than 2 or more than 3 cell neighbors, the cell dies.

 Implemented in C# with WinForms as GUI.
-The algorithm has time and space complexity of O(M*N), where M and N represent rows and columns respectively.
+The algorithm has time and space complexity of ***O(M\*N)***, where M and N represent rows and columns respectively.
-Currently work in progress, different implementations of Life are pending.
+Currently work in progress.
+Different implementations of Life are planned.

 ## Preview
 ![gif](ConwaysLife/docs/images/1.gif)